Rishi Sunak insists he is ‘absolutely not slowing down’ climate efforts

 He cited the Climate Change Committee as the source of general proposals to curb meat consumption, although it never recommended a so-called “meat tax”.

-He also refuted the Prime Minister’s assertion that the country was set to meet its targets.
+He also refuted the Prime Minister’s assertion that the country was on a path to meet its targets.

 “It’s difficult to escape the idea that we’ve moved backwards from where we were when we did our last assessment of progress … in June,” Mr Stark said.